Dylan Groenewegen: Team BikeExchange–Jayco (2022–2025)

 In December 2021, Groenewegen signed a three-year contract with Australian UCI WorldTeam from 2022 season.
 Early in the season he won stages in several smaller races including the Tour de Hongrie, the Tour of Slovenia as well as the 2022 Saudi Tour where he won two stages and the points classification.
 In the 2022 Tour de France he won stage 3, his first victory at the Tour since 2019.
 Groenewegen won stage 6 of the 2024 Tour de France in a photo finish after a mass sprint.

 During stage 5 of the 2025 UAE Tour, Groenewegen crashed hard, and later had to abandon the race, due to sustaining a concussion.

-Unibet Tietema Rockets (2026–)
+Unibet Rose Rockets (2026–)

 In August 2025, Groenewegen was announced as a new addition to the UCI ProTeam on a two-year deal starting in 2026.

+Groenewegen won his first race for his new team in January 2026, when he won Clàssica Comunitat Valenciana in front of Paul Magnier.

 Personal life

 As of 2017, Groenewegen lives in Rivierenbuurt, a district in Amsterdam.